 - Businesses (when you buy all or part of a business);

 - Financial products or investments;

-- Custom made items considered to be “significantly not as described”;
+- Items that are partly or wholly custom made and considered to be “significantly not as described”;

 - Industrial machinery used in manufacturing;

 - Activities involving gambling, gaming and/or any other activity with an entry fee and a prize;

 - Items prohibited under our Acceptable Use Policy;

 - Digital currencies and items that have or are capable of having a stored monetary value attached to them such as gold bullion, gift cards and pre-paid cards; or

 - You file a dispute in the PayPal Resolution Centre within 180 calendar days of the transaction and, in the event that the dispute remains unresolved, escalate the dispute to a claim within 20 calendar days of the date you filed the dispute;